Overview of Commission Proceedings

 To view a chart of commission proceedings, see Commission Proceedings Chart.

 At commission meetings, which occur approximately every seven weeks, the commission decides upon the action to take with respect to each new complaint.
-These cases are closed by the commission after initial review.
 When a complaint states facts which, if true and not otherwise explained, would be misconduct, the commission orders an investigation in the matter.
 Investigations may include interviewing witnesses, reviewing court records and other documents, and observing the judge while court is in session.
 Unless evidence is uncovered which establishes that the complaint lacks merit, the judge is asked to comment on the allegations.

 Close Without Discipline